 In all of the mentioned industries data is incredibly precious and SCADA systems must reliably run non-stop.
 Data loss, system crashes, and outages, and cyber-attacks are thus a vital threat for all the organizations using the system.
 Since 2015 cyber-attacks on the power grids and the energy sector as a whole have become a serious threat.
 All the other industries are also a common target for cyber-attacks.
 For countless companies, SCADA is one of the most critical IT systems for running production.
 This fact makes it an important target for attackers.

-To keep your data safe and to protect from external threats, SCADA must offer a high level of security with:
+To keep your data safe and to protect from external threats, system must offer a high level of security with:

 • Access management and protection;